-In this book, we share our modern perspective on proposal management and what matters within the proposal process.
-We’re using these insights to help our customers concentrate on what’s truly important in proposal development and on best practices that may have fallen to the wayside in their companies.
+Get a modern perspective on proposal management.
+These insights will help you concentrate on what’s truly important in proposal development and identify best practices that may have fallen by the wayside.

 Finally, we walk you through 10 actions your organization can take that will positively affect your proposal outputs.